u3556562/Engg1340-35-/README.md

 Note:
-We suggest you to not use our default input as it is a random event code, with the same input there is a very high chance of different output
+WARNING: We suggest you to not use our default input as it is a random event code, with the same input there is a very high chance of different output

+How To Run:
+Command: make mainfunction | ./mainfunction